vbrosch/cv-samples/README.md

 # cv-samples
-Some sample implementations of computer vision samples
+Some sample implementations of computer vision algorithms